 Dr. Axe lays out his natural method to treat anemia below!

-Believe it or not, raw cacao is full of iron.
+Believe it or not, raw cacao nibs are full of iron.
 It may also help you live longer!

 h/t: everyday health